feschber/lan-mouse/README.md

 executing lan-mouse.

 ### Example config
-A minimal config file could look like this:
+A config file could look like this:

 ```toml
 # example configuration